AnandJL/AI-BASED-EARLY-DETECTION-SYSTEM-FOR-DRY-EYE-DISEASE-/RUN.md

 > Navigate to your Firebase Console and generate a new Private Key (.json file) from Project Settings > Service Accounts.

 > Place the downloaded .json file into the root directory of your project.

+> Update the .json file name in your PROJECT.py code and add your google api key to index.html.

 > Open PROJECT.py and ensure the databaseURL and the credential path accurately point to your Firebase project.